Desi Oon Hub

 Dakhni Diaries, Mitan Crafts

-Based in North Karnataka, Mitan promotes craft-based, sustainable livelihood projects for women who had previously depended on seasonal wage-based labour and migration to cities for work.
+Based in North Karnataka, Dakhni Diaries promotes craft-based, sustainable livelihood projects for women who had previously depended on seasonal wage-based labour and migration to cities for work.
 The women have revived and mastered many of North Karnataka's craft traditions and techniques such as indigo dyeing of the Neelgars, folk stitch and joinery of the Nadafs, felting, spinning and the Kambal weaving techniques of the sheep herding communities.

 Kullvi WHIMS